ten-protocol/go-ten/design/sequencer_bootstrapping_strategy.md

 #### Sequence:

 1. Txs are received to non-Agg nodes and gossiped around, all nodes store them by their hashes in mempool cache.
-2. SA sequences them into a signed LB pointing to a previous LB ( or to a PB - for the second option)
+2. SA sequences them into a signed batch pointing to a previous batch ( or to a PR - for the second option)
-3. SA performs some super light pow to get a timer which tells the enclave it's time to release a new LB, and broadcasts it to the other nodes.
+3. SA performs some super light pow to get a timer which tells the enclave it's time to release a new batch, and broadcasts it to the other nodes.
-4. Nodes receive LB, they execute the same txes by hash from their mempool against their internal state and check the final header hash matches the LB.
+4. Nodes receive batch, they execute the same txes by hash from their mempool against their internal state and check the final header hash matches the batch.
 5. Nodes now have the full state to serve soft-final receipts and events, and respond to eth_call